Data Governance Framework — Examples, Templates, Best practices & How to Create a Data Governance Framework?

 Now let’s explore how to create a data governance framework, bearing in mind its pillars and essential components.

-Here are five steps to help you create a data governance framework:
+Here are five steps to help you create an enterprise data governance framework:

 - Revisit your definition of data governance